Broad Ripple High School

-Broad Ripple Magnet High School for the Arts & Humanities, established in 1886, was a magnet school of the Indianapolis Public Schools.
+Broad Ripple Magnet High School for the Arts & Humanities, established in 1886, is a magnet school of the Indianapolis Public Schools.
 It was closed as a public high school in 2018, but continued to be used as both an administrative building and a host for a Purdue University charter school.
-The building is planned to reopen again for the 2024-25 school year as the new public Broad Ripple Middle School.
+The building is planned to reopen again for the 2024–25 school year as the new public Broad Ripple Middle School.

 History

 Originally built in 1886 in the town of Broad Ripple, the school started with seven students.
 The campus was destroyed by fire near the start of the 20th century but was rebuilt.
 In 1923, the school joined the Indianapolis Public Schools when the town of Broad Ripple was annexed into Indianapolis.
 Through the 1930s and 1940s, the school continued to grow.
 In 1961, the school became a haven for high school education in Indianapolis.
 Once a predominantly white, middle class school, and the last high school in the Indianapolis Public Schools to integrate, Broad Ripple gradually integrated in the 1950s and the first class to graduate African Americans was 1953.

 In 1976, the Center for Performing & Visual Arts was created within the school.
 Two years later, the Center for Humanities became the second magnet program offered at Broad Ripple High School.
 The Center for Performing & Visual Arts and Center for Humanities at Broad Ripple High School offered students the opportunity for specialized study in the areas of arts and humanities.
 Both magnet programs provided college preparatory and individualized instruction designed to develop the skills and knowledge necessary to compete and succeed as productive citizens.